 As we bear witness to the present ecocide and normalization of far-right discourses, we have been reflecting on the fact that environmental collapse is indissociable from what has been called “the migrant crisis”, bodies seeking refuge in the global North, escaping unliveable conditions that the North itself has created.

-For ‘concerto’ we are exploring the notions of garbage and residues, as they relate to mourning and collapsing ecosystems, but also insofar as certain bodies are, in the current political paradigm, border-bodies considered as excedents that nations should expel to preserve the violent purity of their own national and geographical bodies.
 Following Mary Douglas’s theory that “dirt is matter out of place, [...] the by-product of a systematic ordering and classification of matter, insofar as ordering involves rejecting inappropriate elements”, and that these “border-bodies are relegated to the world of garbage”, we are considering about how waste (mis)management - garbage in space, the displacement of “undesirable” materials and populations to ever-furthering borders, artificial objects outweighing biomass - inform the meaning of collective space, along with dynamics of exclusion and dehumanization.

 “Our pollution behaviour is the reaction which condemns any object or idea likely to confuse or contradict cherished classifications.” / Dirt and garbage appear as “a residual category” - Mary Douglas